Accelerated BSN Program for College Graduates

 - Be prepared to engage in full-time study for 16 months

 Given the rigorous nature of this program, students are encouraged to not work during this 16-month timeframe.
 Students may be eligible for federal loans or other forms of loans or scholarships.
-Upon acceptance into the program, applicants may receive counseling from the Moravian College Financial Aid Office, upon request.
+Upon acceptance into the program, applicants may receive counseling from the Moravian University Financial Aid Office, upon request.
 Application fee waivers and discounted tuition rates do not apply to the Accelerated BSN Program in Nursing.

-Students will enroll in this program in a “cohort model;” that is, they will take all of their coursework together, and not with traditional Moravian College students.
+Students will enroll in this program in a “cohort model;” that is, they will take all of their coursework together, and not with traditional Moravian University students.
 This will give students in this program the opportunity to work together, form study groups, and socialize with each other during the limited break periods between academic sessions.

 The baccalaureate degree program in nursing and master's degree program in nursing at Moravian University are accredited by the Commission on Collegiate Nursing Education (CCNE).